G. Edward Griffin’s controversial book was titled, “The Creature from Jekyll Island”.

 It’s not fiction, but it talked about the beast that will destroy those that do nothing, and just go along with the program.

-Jekyll Island Club Hotel is on the private island of Jekyll Island, off the State of the Georgia coast.
+The setting: Jekyll Island Club Hotel is on the private island of Jekyll Island, off the Georgia coast.

-The key players were Wall Street bankers, a few US Senators and some other New York financial elites who decided to met on Jekyll Island (a private island) off the coast of Georgia in 1910 to establish a new central banking system.
+The key players: Wall Street bankers, a few US Senators and some other New York financial elites who decided to met on Jekyll Island (a private island) off the coast of Georgia in 1910 to establish a new central banking system.

 G. Edward Griffin took another look at the creature and explained it in one video clip which was broken down into eight parts.
 Total time 42:15 mins.

 Part 1 time marker (0:01 – 7:15) What is the Federal Reserve System?

 Part 2 time marker (7:16 – 28:57) Who drafted the plan for the Fed and where did that occur?

 Part 3 time marker (28:58 – 31:34) Should our paper currency still be backed by silver and gold?

 Part 4 time marker (31:35 – 33:46) What is the problem of fiat money?

 Part 5 time marker (33:47 – 34:55) Why do the bankers get away with it?